ilhanyumer/angular-developer-challenge-ilhan/README.md

 We want to create simple page with table like list of outlets for our source catalog management team.
 The list should have sortable columns and quick filters for filtering of the data.

 #### Bonus points:
-If we have some more hours, we will like to have the following  in the project some:
+If we have some more hours, we will like to have the following items in our project:

 * SCSS stylesheets
 * NgRx or similar state management